CybersecurityPaladin/SOC-L1-questions/README.md

 **Mitigations:** Dynamic arp inspection

 <ins>**44: Dynamic Host Configuration Protocol**</ins>
-is a protocol used on Internet Protocol networks for automatically assigning IP addresses to devices connected to the network.
+is a protocol used for automatically assigning IP addresses to devices connected to the network.

 <ins>**45: Internet Protocol (IP)**</ins>
 is a set of rules for routing and addressing packets of data.